scandipwa/docs.scandipwa.com/content/docs/frontend-setup.md

 > **Note**
 >
-> First set-up must be done in production mode, without the front-end container
+> The first set-up must be done in production mode, without the front-end container

-You can check out our Docker set-up docs for a [step-by-step guide](https://docs.scandipwa.com/docs/linux.html) on how to correctly set-up.
+You can check out our docs for a [step-by-step guide](https://docs.scandipwa.com/docs/linux.html) on how to correctly set-up.

+## Overriding A Component: Step-By-Step Walkthrough
 If you don't want to debug, change the `.env` file's `PROJECT-IMAGE = xdebug` to `PROJECT-IMAGE = latest`.
 Now, when force recreating with `dcf up -d --remove-orphans` we see that the front-end container gets set up.